Order Code: M151MSDS sheet

 - Required amount was diluted with anhydrous Toluene 2 mg/ml

-The solution used for drop casting was prepared only when needed.
-Tips Pentacene is relatively resilient to oxidation at room temperature; however, long permanence in normal ambient condition (>24 hrs) can results in molecular degradation and increased water content of the solution.
+The solution used for drop-casting was prepared only when needed.
+TIPS-Pentacene is relatively resilient to oxidation at room temperature.
+However, long permanence in normal ambient condition (>24 hrs) can result in molecular degradation and increased water content of the solution.

 Top Contact OFET